ogobrecht/console/README.md

     .___.
-    {o,o}   An instrumentation tool for Oracle developers /)__)   focused on easy installation and usage -"-"-   combined with nice features
+    {o,o}   An instrumentation tool for Oracle developers /)__)   focused on easy installation and usage -"-"-   combined with nice features.

 *This is currently the release candidate 1.
 Feedback and help is welcome.*